MarkZhuVUW/CRM/README.md

 ##### A: Please review `Important: How to set up local development environment` section and install docker desktop.

 ##### A: Please make sure you use Git Bash to run the command if you are on Windows

-### 3. For AWS CDK code getting error when running `npm run deploy-dev`

-##### A: See `testing AWS CDK infrastructure as code` section for details

-### 4. How do I access latest deployed website

-##### A: We provision new EC2 instances if we have infrastructure change.
-Need to go to github actions to grab the latest working frontend url.
-Get it from the latest successful `CD` build from Github Actions